mookerzhou/house-stuff/furniture-selling-06282021.md

 3. Mid-century "butterfly" folding table.

-The table top has a dark wood veneer and has a built-in table extension.
-This table is:
+The table top has a dark wood veneer and a built-in table extension with a beautiful unfolding mechanism.
+It some chipping on the edge and some surface defects.

+DImensions:

 - 29.5 inches tall
 - 40 inches wide